Code-Institute-Submissions/us-equity-markets-2017/README.md

 # US Equity Markets 2017

 This website is a **SPA** (Single Page Application) `Data Visualisation Dashboard Interface` which harnesses, the incredible power of [D3.js](https://d3js.org/) created by Mike Bostock.
-The primary target audience is any user who wants to gain an overview and analysis of the US Equities priced under USD$50, at 2017 year end.
+The primary target audience is any user who wants to gain an overview and analysis of all NASDAQ and NYSE equities priced under USD$50, at 2017 year end.

 This SPA site provides users with a drop-down selector, pie charts, bar charts and a scatter plot chart.
-Providing data visualisation across various dimensions i.e. number of equities, market capitalisation, volume, price, sector, industry and domiciled country.
+Providing data visualisation across various dimensions i.e. by sector, by industry, number of equities, market capitalisation, domiciled country, volume and price.

 ## UX

 The following section describes the UX process for this project.

 #### UX Process
-1. **US Equity Markets** - Using my own knowledge, sketched out potential sets of data to include within the dashboard.
+1. **US Equity Markets** - Using my own knowledge, sketched out potential sets of data to include within a dashboard.
-2. **Layout** - Reviewed Code Institute learnings to date, Bootstrap documentation and templates, researching D3.js online to extract design ideas.
+2. **Layout** - Reviewed the Code Institute learnings to date, Bootswatch themes and D3.js documentation to extract design ideas.
 3. **User Stories** - Walked through user stories.
     1. **About** - As a user, I want to clearly understand the purpose and data, included within this dashboard.
     2. **User Guidance** - As a user, I want to to clearly understand how to use this dashboard.